 There may be opportunities to go on trips throughout the year, the cost of these will be discussed with students ahead of time.

 Progression and Career Opportunities

-After studying the new UAL Level 2 Games Design at Northampton College you will have the opportunity to further your aspirations by progression on to our Level 3 Games Design or Animation programme.
+After studying the new Level 2 Games Design course at Northampton College you will have the opportunity to further your aspirations by progressing on to our Level 3 Games Design or Animation programme.

 Entry Requirements for new students

 Four GCSEs at Grade 3 [D] including English Language or Literature and Maths, or an appropriate Level 1 programme with Functional Skills English and Maths at Entry 3

 We recommend that you attend one of our exciting open events so that you can look around the department, the college and meet our tutors.
 You are welcome to do this before or after you apply.

 These events have proved very successful in ensuring students and their families see the best of what the college has to offer such as our inspirational teachers, state-of-the-art faclities, award-winning library and places to eat.

 Once you have applied our experienced Enrolment Team will consider your application carefully and let you know, by email, if the College would like to make you a conditional offer based on you meeting the specified entry requirements.
 If your predicted grades or career aims suggest that an alternative subject area or course level would be more appropriate for you at this stage, we will contact you either by telephone, email or text.
 If you have told us that you have some additional support needs we will contact you to find out more so that we can help you.